Adviser Question:

 However, a personal deductible contribution strategy is still tax effective as the contribution is taxed at 30% instead of the highest marginal tax rate (47% including Medicare levy) that applies to almost all clients subject to Division 293 tax.

-For more information on Division 293 tax, see the FirstTech Super and Retirement Income Streams Guide
+For more information on Division 293 tax, see the FirstTech Super and Retirement Income Streams Guide.

 Unleash in ways you never thought possible